-I have invested a lot of time and money into preschool curriculums, and the verdict is that I didn’t love hardly any of them.
+I have invested a lot of time and money into preschool curricula, and the verdict is that I didn’t love hardly any of them.
 In fact, I hardly liked them.
-They fell short of my expectations or wishes, and then I was left with low-quality curriculum and less money.
+They fell short of my expectations or wishes, and then I was left with a low-quality preschool curriculum and less money.
 I never thought it would be so hard to find a fantastic preschool or kindergarten curriculum, but it truly is!

 Let me help you avoid this by giving you my best tips and tricks for finding the best curriculum for you!

-- Every Great Curriculum Needs to Meet Your Child’s Needs
+1. Every Great Curriculum Needs to Meet Your Child’s Needs

-Whether you have a classroom full of preschoolers or you are homeschooling, a curriculum will be completely worthless unless it meets the needs of the children!
+Whether you have a classroom full of preschoolers or you are homeschooling, a preschool curriculum will be completely worthless unless it meets the needs of the children!

 I have three criteria to judge this with:

-- Every Great Curriculum Needs to Accommodate Different Learning Styles
+2. A Great Curriculum Needs to Accommodate Different Learning Styles

 I mentioned earlier how many curriculums have let me down.
 It happens in this area the most!